BillKG-exe/AI-Cartoon-UC-Davis-CoE/client/clientreadme.md

 - `react-icons`: Library for including icons in your React project.

 You can find all the dependencies listed in the `package.json` file.
 Make sure to run `npm install` to install all the necessary packages.

-## Conclusion

-This documentation provides an overview of the frontend of the AI Cartoons project.
-If you have any questions or need further assistance, feel free to open an issue or contact the project maintainer.